rafamrslima/100days-codeup/log.md

 ### Day 92/100
 Crowdfunding web3 project -> today I changed my contract to accept ERC-20 tokens as donation instead of native eth.
 I also modified the backend in Go to adjust for usdc campaigns.

+### Day 93/100
+Crowdfunding web3 project -> today I adjusted my backend and my frontend to work with usdc token instead of native eth, I added the needed approval flows for spending erc20 in the local user wallet.
+The campaign creation and donation flows are working, I still need to add support for different wallets and test the refund and withdraw flows.